-PVH is one of the world's largest and most admired fashion companies, connecting with consumers in over 40 countries.
-Our global iconic brands include Calvin Klein, TOMMY HILFIGER and our Heritage Brands.
+PVH is one of the world?s largest global apparel companies in the world, and we have approximately 31,000 associates in more than 40 countries.
+We manage a portfolio of iconic brands, including TOMMY HILFIGER, Calvin Klein, Warner?s, Olga and True&Co.
 Our 140-year history is built on the strength of our brands, our team, and our commitment to drive fashion forward for good.